 |

 IMPORTANT TIP: Televisa independents and Galavision/Local stations carry some programs from the various Televisa networks.
-Most are at different times than the network feeds.
+Many are at different times than the network feeds.
 For example, XHBC-3 runs XEW soap operas with the XEW logo upper right and XELN-4 runs XEW and XHGC programs with the network logos upper right.

 |